4 Reasons to Earn a Music Degree

 AIMM is proudly an AVID Pro Tools training partner, which allows our music production students to take courses that are most relevant to the industry, such as Pro Tools 101 and Pro Tools 110.

-We are excited to talk about your music career aspirations and set you on the right path with our music degree opportunities.
-Click the button below to discover how AIMM can help channel your passion and assist you in turning a music degree into a successful career.
+We are excited to talk about your music career aspirations and set you on the right path with our music degrees.
+Click the button below to discover how our school can help channel your passion and assist you in turning a degree in music into a successful career.